 When it comes to resolving civil disputes in North Carolina, a trial before a judge or jury is not the only option.
-You can use arbitration services Monroe, North Carolina to reach a resolution to your case outside of the courtroom.
+You can use our arbitration services in Monroe, North Carolina to reach a resolution to your case outside of the courtroom.
 Essentially, the parties (or their lawyers) pick a private person or persons to decide the case rather than a judge.
-An experienced arbitrator may have particular skills in an area of the law which can help cut down on expenses and time necessary to move forward.
+Our experienced North Carolina arbitrators may have particular skills in an area of the law that can help cut down on expenses and time necessary to move forward.
 In a trial, significant time often must be spent to bring the judge up to speed.

 Unfortunately, courts are backed up now more than ever due to Covid.
 Getting a court date may take many months.
 Arbitration can get your case decided quicker.
 In arbitration, an experienced arbitrator will decide the outcome of your case.

 Did you know that a successful arbitration can significantly reduce the time you spend on a dispute?
 If you are interested in this, contact Perry, Bundy, Plyler & Long, LLP today.

 Arbitration Vs. Mediation

 Any method of dispute resolution that doesn’t involve a courtroom is classified under alternative dispute resolutions (ADR).
 Arbitration and mediation are two of the most commonly used types of ADR.
 Essentially, the aim of ADR is to help the involved parties reach an agreement while saving the money, time, and energy usually invested in a drawn-out litigation process.